 The Bureau of Economic Analysis is an agency of the United States Department of Commerce.
 BEA describes its role as “Along with the Census Bureau, BEA is part of the Department’s Economics and Statistics Administration.
 BEA produces economic accounts statistics that enable government and business decision-makers, researchers, and the American public to follow and understand the performance of the Nation’s economy.
 To do this, BEA collects source data, conducts research and analysis, develops and implements estimation methodologies, and disseminates statistics to the public.”

 In describing this data, BEA says “These new data provide timely information on how specific industries contribute to accelerations, decelerations, and turning points in economic growth at the state level, including key information about the impact of differences in industry composition across states.”
 This data series starts in 2005.
-The announcement of the release of this data from BEA is here.

 I’ve gathered the data for this series for all states and present it in an interactive visualization using Tableau Public.
 I present the series in real dollars, meaning that BEA adjusted the numbers to account for changes in the price level, or inflation.